We have five tips for visiting Chimney Rock State Park that will help you experience all its wonders!

 Take a hike to one of the tallest waterfalls east of the Mississippi

-The waterfall is a glorious pay off and you’re able to walk right up to the base to feel the mist on your face, a most welcome refresher after a summer hike.
-It is truly a beautiful waterfall and worth taking an hour and a half out of your day to see!
+The waterfall is a glorious payoff, and you can walk right up to the base to feel the mist on your face, a most welcome refresher after a summer hike.
+It is truly a beautiful waterfall and worth taking an hour and a half of your day to see!

 As we were leaving the park, the parking was filling up quickly.
-You’ll definitely have a smoother experience the earlier you go to opening, but you will certainly have a wonderful time no matter when you show up!
+You’ll have a smoother experience the earlier you go to the opening, but you will undoubtedly have a wonderful time no matter when you show up!

 We hope these five tips for visiting Chimney Rock State Park are helpful!